Miꞌkmaq: 20th and 21st centuries

-Jerry Lonecloud worked with historian and archivist Harry Piers to document the ethnography of the Mi'kmaq people in the early 20th century.
-Lonecloud wrote the first Mi'kmaq memoir, which his biographer entitled "Tracking Dr. Lonecloud: Showman to Legend Keeper".
-Historian Ruth Holmes Whitehead writes, "Ethnographer of the Mi'kmaq nation could rightly have been his epitaph, his final honour."
+Jerry Lonecloud worked with historian and archivist Harry Piers to document the ethnography of the Miꞌkmaq people in the early 20th century.
+Lonecloud wrote the first Miꞌkmaq memoir, which his biographer entitled "Tracking Dr. Lonecloud: Showman to Legend Keeper".
+Historian Ruth Holmes Whitehead writes, "Ethnographer of the Miꞌkmaq nation could rightly have been his epitaph, his final honour."

 World Wars

-Over 150 Mi'kmaq men signed up during World War I. During the First World War, thirty-four out of sixty-four male Mi'kmaq from Lennox Island First Nation, Prince Edward Island enlisted in the armed forces, distinguishing themselves particularly in the Battle of Amiens.
-In 1939, over 250 Mi'kmaq volunteered in World War II.
-(In 1950, over 60 Mi'kmaq enlisted to serve in the Korean War.)
+Over 150 Miꞌkmaq men signed up during World War I. During the First World War, thirty-four out of sixty-four male Miꞌkmaq from Lennox Island First Nation, Prince Edward Island enlisted in the armed forces, distinguishing themselves particularly in the Battle of Amiens.
+In 1939, over 250 Miꞌkmaq volunteered in World War II.
+(In 1950, over 60 Miꞌkmaq enlisted to serve in the Korean War.)

-Mi'kmaq of Newfoundland
+Miꞌkmaq of Newfoundland

 When Newfoundland joined Canada in confederation in 1949, political leader (later Premier) Joey Smallwood declared that there were "no Indians in Newfoundland."
-This ultimately led to the Mi'kmaq people of Newfoundland not receiving indian status or recognition as First Nations that other indigenous groups in Canada did in the years following.
+This ultimately led to the Miꞌkmaq people of Newfoundland not receiving indian status or recognition as First Nations that other Indigenous groups in Canada did in the years following.

-In 1972, activists formed the Native Association of Newfoundland and Labrador as the main organization representing the Mi'kmaq, Innu, and Inuit peoples of Newfoundland and Labrador.
+In 1972, activists formed the Native Association of Newfoundland and Labrador as the main organization representing the Miꞌkmaq, Innu, and Inuit peoples of Newfoundland and Labrador.
 After the Labrador Innu and Inuit left the Association in 1975, the organization was renamed as the Federation of Newfoundland Indians.
-The FNI included six Mi'kmaq bands (Elmastogoeg First Nations, Corner Brook Indian Band, Flat Bay Indian Band, Gander Bay Indian Band, Glenwood Mi'kmaq First Nation, and the Port au Port Indian Band).
+The FNI included six Miꞌkmaq bands (Elmastogoeg First Nations, Corner Brook Indian Band, Flat Bay Indian Band, Gander Bay Indian Band, Glenwood Miꞌkmaq First Nation, and the Port au Port Indian Band).
 The provincial government supported the FNI.

-The federal government approved only the petition for recognition made by the Mi'kmaq at Conne River.
-In 1987, the Miawpukek Mi'kmaq First Nation was recognized under the Indian Act, and their community of Conne River was classified as reserved land for the Mi'kmaq.
+The federal government approved only the petition for recognition made by the Miꞌkmaq at Conne River.
+In 1987, the Miawpukek Miꞌkmaq First Nation was recognized under the Indian Act, and their community of Conne River was classified as reserved land for the Miꞌkmaq.

-Recognition for the remainder of Newfoundland's Mi'kmaq was a much longer process.
+Recognition for the remainder of Newfoundland's Miꞌkmaq was a much longer process.
 Minister David Crombie was willing to work with the FNI and the government of Newfoundland, but the provincial government considered it to be a federal matter.

-In 2003, Minister Andy Scott was presented with a report recommending a First Nations band without any reserved land to represent the Mi'kmaq of Newfoundland.
+In 2003, Minister Andy Scott was presented with a report recommending a First Nations band without any reserved land to represent the Miꞌkmaq of Newfoundland.
 An Agreement-in-principle was reached in 2006, which the FNI accepted in 2007.
 The federal government ratified it in 2008.